gmc-code/PC-microbit-micropython/docs/breadboards/LEDs_with_resistors.rst

 .. admonition:: Tasks

+    Remember that the red LED is on pin0, yellow on pin1, and green on pin2.
     #.
 Write code so that pressing A turns on the green LED only and pressing B turns on the yellow LED for 3 seconds then turns on the red LED only.
     #.
 Write code so that pressing A blinks red and yellow 3 times, while pressing B blinks yellow and green 3 times.
     #.
 Write code to turn on each of the LED's separately with button presses. e.g. button A turns on REd and turns the others off.